Best Investment Sites for Small-Cap Investors

 Best Investment Sites for Stock Screening

 When looking for stocks with very specific characteristics, a screening tool works best.
-To be effective, your criteria needs to be specific enough to weed out the riffraff, but broad enough to pull in enough results to give you something to work with.
+To be effective, your criteria need to be specific enough to weed out the riffraff, but broad enough to pull in enough results to give you something to work with.

-For instance, a simple screen I like looks for stocks within a market cap range, say $200 million to $600 million, with 20% revenue growth and 20% EPS growth over the last 12 months, and with a share price over $2.00.
+For instance, a simple screen I like looks for stocks within a market cap range of, say $200 million to $600 million, with 20% revenue growth and 20% EPS growth over the last 12 months, and with a share price over $2.00.

-My website recommendation on this front is a little lame since I use a paid for screening service regularly.
+My website recommendation on this front is a little lame since I use a paid-for screening service regularly.
 But in the past, I’ve relied on screeners from Yahoo!
 Finance, Google Finance, Zacks and Finviz.
 Each has pluses and minuses that are too numerous to mention.
 Reputable online brokers have screening tools too that might be even better.

 Best Investment Sites for ETFs and Mutual Funds